-Kicking back at the end of a long day, cold beer in hand, is a great way to relax and unwind.
+Kicking back at the end of a long day, cold beer in hand, is a popular way to relax and unwind.
 But this scenario doesn’t always have to include alcohol.
-Teetotalism is a growing movement, with Gen Z, in particular, championing a transition towards clean, sober fun.
+Going alcohol-free is a growing movement, with Gen Z leading the way in the transition towards clean, sober fun.
 But what are they drinking and where can you find it?
-Let’s dive into the world of vegan, alcohol-free beer.
+Turns out there’s a growing market of vegan, non-alcoholic beer.

-Alcohol-free beer is enjoying a surge in popularity, with Gen Z leading the charge.
-RDSI Research claims that the prohibitive cost of alcohol is a driving factor.
-However, the rise of the health and well-being movement has also been identified as a major influence.
+Non-alcoholic beer is enjoying a surge in popularity, with young consumers leading the charge.
+Research indicates that the high cost of alcohol is one driving factor.
+The health and wellbeing movement is another major reason for the rising trend of teetotaling.

 It’s no secret: drinking too much alcohol can harm your health.
 The risks of overindulging include everything from high blood pressure to a higher risk of heart disease, liver damage, strokes, cancer, and even dementia.
 Excessive drinking was the cause of more than 140,000 deaths and 3.6 million years of “potential life” lost in the US between 2015-2019.